scylladb/scylladb/docs/dev/wasm.md

  - bool
  - float
  - double
+Specifically, the int, bigint, float and double types are represented as WASM i32, i64, f32 and f64 types, while the smallint, tinyint and bool are represented as the WASM i32.

 The rest of CQL types (text, date, timestamp, etc.) are implemented by putting their serialized representation into wasm module memory and passing for each parameter a 64-bit value, of which top 32 bits are its size and its bottom